sgaur98/AnimalNet/README.md

 # AnimalNet

 A deep neural net that classifies images from a dataset as animals or not.
+See ```neuralnet.py ``` for neural net code.
+##### Neural net features:
+  - Uses PyTorch's Adam optimizer to adapt the learning rate
+  - Two hidden layers, with ReLU as the activation function between each one

 ## Getting Started
 ```